tiagomelojuca/otclient-wiki/Compiling-on-Windows.md

-In this this tutorial I will explain how you get otclient compiled and running on windows machines.
+In this this tutorial I will explain how you get OTClient compiled and running on Windows machines.

-# Miscrosoft Visual Studio 2015
+# Microsoft Visual Studio 2015

 **1. Download the required software**